Building C# Using C#

 - I can install and use NuGet packages (e.g. commandlineparser to create CLIs)

-Here's an example of a class which contains all command line interface verbs
+Here is an example of a class which contains all command line interface verbs

-.
+such as clean, build, or test.
 Most of the methods found in this class

-CLI with parameters.
+simply call the git or the dotnet CLI with parameters.
 You can run the tool

-using dotnet run
+using dotnet run:

 dotnet run --project MyProject.Build.csproj -- clean -c Debug dotnet run --project MyProject.Build.csproj -- build -c Debug dotnet run --project MyProject.Build.csproj -- clean dotnet run --project MyProject.Build.csproj -- build